 Is Privacy Dead?
 If the same rhetorical question needs to be asked over and over for decades, then it’s likely the answer is no.

-I gave a short speech at the launch of Australian Privacy Awareness Week #2013PAW on April 29.
+I was invited to give a speech to launch Australian Privacy Awareness Week #2013PAW on April 29.
 This is an edited version of my speaking notes.

 What does privacy mean to technologists?

 I'm a technologist who stumbled into privacy.
 Some 12 years ago I was doing a big security review at a utility company.
 Part of their policy document set was a privacy statement posted on the company's website.
 I was asked to check it out.
-It said things like 'We the company collect the following information about you [the customer] ...
+It said things like 'We collect the following information about you [the customer] ...
 If you ever want a copy of the information we have about you, please call the Privacy Officer ...'.
-I had a hunch this was problematic, so I took it to the chief IT architect.
+I had a hunch this was problematic, so I took the document to the chief IT architect.
 He had never seen the privacy statement before, so that was the first problem.
 Moreover, he advised there was no way they could readily furnish complete customer details, for their CRM databases were all over the place.
 So IT was disenfranchised in the privacy statement, and the undertakings it contained were impractical.

 Clearly there was a lot going on in privacy that we technologists needed to know.
 So with an inquiring mind, I took it upon myself to read the Privacy Act.
 And I was amazed by what I found.
 In fact I wrote a paper in 2003 about the ramifications for IT of the 10 National Privacy Principles, and that kicked off my privacy sub-career.